 Centre not sharing its rising revenue with states, says Raghuram Rajan

-The former RBI governor said that India was too large to be run exclusively by the Centre.
+The former RBI governor said that India was too large to be run exclusively by the central government.

 Economist and former Reserve Bank of India Governor Raghuram Rajan on Wednesday said that the Centre has not been sharing its rising revenue with the states, NDTV reported.